robertbenson/docker_openai_custom_weather_demo/README.md

 OpenAI will determine the model arguments for building JSON for calls to a weather api.
 The setting up, and processing the return data will be handled by the model.
 The actual api call itself is a predefined api.
-In this case, openweather is used to augment model data.
+In this case, openweather api calls are used to augment model data.

 Any other weather agency could be used to fulfil the user requirements.